neboat/opencilk-ppopp-23-ae/README.md

   running the executables with too few trials, as doing so will increase the variability of the aggregated results.

-## Getting the CSV files with aggreagted results
+## Getting the CSV files with aggregated results

 When the `run_tests.py` script is run to perform all experiments, it will generate four CSV files containing aggregated performance results